QuineneMiranda-FS/QuineneMiranda-FS.github.io/index.markdown

 # Welcome to My Blog

 This is my static blog.
-I'm using the **Architect** theme with Jekyll markdown on GitHub Pages for this Web Deployment Assignment.
+I'm (now) using the **Architect** theme with Jekyll markdown on GitHub Pages for this Web Deployment Assignment.

 ### Latest Posts
 <ul>